Django from first principles, part 4

 Updating settings

 We need to add a few settings to tell Django where to find our app, and how to manage the database.
-These are the changes that need to be made to settings.py:
+These are the changes that need to be made to settings.py

-The INSTALLED_APPS setting tells Django which apps have been installed to this project.
+setting tells Django which apps have been installed to this project.
 Each app corresponds to a folder, so this also tells Django where to look for each app's resources.
 We'll be adding some built-in apps to this list as we bring more of Django's features into the project.

-The DATABASES setting tells Django to use the SQLite database by default.
+setting tells Django to use the SQLite database by default.
 SQLite is a database that runs as a single file.
 You don't need to install anything to use it, and it's great for local development.
 We'll specify a different database for the deployed version of the project near the end of the series.
 All Django needs in order to use SQLite is the path to the database file.
 Here we're specifying the file db.sqlite3, in the project's root directory.

-Finally, the DEFAULT_AUTO_FIELD setting tells Django how to manage auto-incrementing fields such as the ID for each new blog.
+setting tells Django how to manage auto-incrementing fields such as the ID for each new blog.

-If you save these changes when runserver is active, an empty SQLite database will probably be created automatically.
+is active, an empty SQLite database will probably be created automatically.
 If that doesn't happen, the database will be created in one of the next few steps.

 Databases and migrations